Goldbio/illumina-SNPchip-strand-normalizer/README.md

-### Usage
+### Exam usage

-Print strandness of all probes in input SNP chip manifest file
+If you want to print strandness of all probes in SNP chips, first download manifest file for SNP chips of your interest from http://support.illumina.com/array/downloads.html.
+Download Manifest file(CSV format) under 'Product files' section of the SNP chip of your interest.

+When you prepare manifest file, use this library to print out strandness of all probes as exam codes below.

 ```python